fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://www.hackerone.com/blog/announcing-hacker-hill">-Announcing The Hacker of The Hill</a>

+<a href="https://bugs.xdavidhu.me/google/2021/04/05/i-built-a-tv-that-plays-all-of-your-private-youtube-videos/">-I Built a TV That Plays All of Your Private YouTube Videos</a>

 <a href="https://darrenmartyn.ie/2021/01/24/visualdoor-sonicwall-ssl-vpn-exploit/">-VisualDoor: SonicWall SSL-VPN Exploit</a>

 <a href="https://portswigger.net/daily-swig/playing-fetch-new-xs-leak-exploits-browser-redirects-to-break-user-privacy">-New XS-Leak exploits browser redirects to break user privacy</a>